 Misconceptions

-TDD is time consuming: Test driven development has become popular over the last few years.
-Many programmers have tried this technique, failed, and concluded that TDD is not worth the effort it requires.
+TDD is time-consuming: Test-driven development has become popular over the last few years.
+Many programmers have tried this technique, failed, and concluded that TDD is not worth the required effort.
 However, what actually requires a lot of your time is learning and mastering TDD as well as understanding how to set up and use a testing environment.
-I guarantee you, that once you are familiar with the testing tools and the TDD technique, it doesn’t require more time than traditional coding.
+I guarantee you that once you are familiar with the testing tools and the TDD technique, you will find that it doesn’t require more time than traditional coding.
 On the contrary, it helps keep a project as simple as possible and thus saves time.

 Grand Rules